Is There a Sugar-Free Carrot Cake Recipe?

-Many people search the internet for sugar-free carrot cake.
-Such a thing does not actually exist, since carrots naturally contain a small quantity of sugar.
+Many people search the internet for sugar-free carrot cake, but this is impossible to make since carrots naturally contain a small quantity of sugar!
 However, it is possible to make a cake that contains no added refined sugar.

-It is best is to use foods as close to their natural state as possible and this cake is sweetened with pureed dried dates.
-This is easy to do and dates are very high in fiber and nutrients so make a great alternative to sugar.
-Although dates are very sweet, several studies, such as this one reported in the Nutrition Journal, suggest they are safe for diabetics to eat.
+I prefer foods as close to their natural state as possible, so this cake is sweetened with pureed dates.
+Date puree is easy to make and is high in fiber and nutrients, so it makes a great alternative to sugar.
+Although dates are sweet, several studies (such as this one in the Nutrition Journal) suggest they are safe for diabetics.

 Natural Topping Sweeteners

 One advantage to using a powder is that this keeps the topping firm.
-With the other suggested sweeteners the cream cheese topping can sometimes become a little runny, so it’s best to make the it in advance and let it firm up in the fridge.
+With the other suggested sweeteners, the cream cheese topping can sometimes become a little runny, so it’s best to make it in advance and let it firm up in the fridge.

+The other natural sweeteners you could use include vanilla extract, applesauce and honey.
+(Recent studies suggest small quantities of honey do not raise blood sugar levels in type 2 diabetes.)
 Another option is to make some extra date puree and use that in the frosting.
-This will probably not be as smooth as the other options, but will taste just as good!
+This will probably not be as smooth as the other options, but it will taste just as good!

 - 1 teaspoon baking soda

-- 240ml/8 fluid oz/1 cup sunflower oil (corn oil is suitable substitute)
+- 240 milliliters (8 fluid ounces or 1 cup) sunflower oil (corn oil is suitable substitute)

 - 3 large eggs

-- 340grams/12 oz/2 cups carrots (the cup measure is for carrots that have been grated or shredded in a food processor and is the volume when packed)
+- 340 grams (12 ounces or 2 cups) carrots (the cup measure is for carrots that have been grated or shredded in a food processor and is the volume when packed)

-- 120 grams/4 oz/1 cup chopped walnuts (it’s also nice with some ground almonds, as much or little as you fancy)
+- 120 grams (4 ounces or 1 cup) chopped walnuts (it’s also nice with some ground almonds, as much or little as you fancy)

 - Whole walnuts to decorate

-- 1 x 225 gram/8 oz pack of cream cheese, any variety.
+- 1 (225-gram or 8-ounce) pack of cream cheese, any variety.
 (Mascarpone cheese is also good, though pricey so best kept for special occasions.)